aggregat4/openidprovider/README.md

 ## TODO

-- Implement regular `codes` cleanup (remove after expiry)
+- Implement regular `code` cleanup (remove after expiry)
-- Implement the token endpoint <https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint>
+- Add additional clains to the users, specifically a form of roles or groups so I can model things like `foobarservice_admin`
 - Support `prompt` with the value `none` in the authorization request by immediately returning an error (since we always reauthenticate, and in this case we shouldn't)
-- Support `nonce` in the authorization request
+- Support `nonce` in the authorization request (and all the way through ID token generation)
 - Go through all the security considerations of the OAuth 2 spec and verify whether additional measures are needed